trustworktech/create-react-ssr-app/docs/adding-styled-components.md

 ## Client Setup

-Then in `public/app.html` you need to add a placeholder for the styles:
+In `public/app.html` you need to add a placeholder for the styles:

 ```diff
   <html lang="en">